fiso64/slsk-batchdl/README.md

 ## File conditions

 Files not satisfying the required conditions will be ignored.
-Files satisfying pref-conditions will be preferred: With `--pref-format flac,wav` sldl will try to download lossless files if available, but still accept lossy files.
+Files satisfying pref-conditions will be preferred: With `--pref-format flac,wav`, sldl will try to download lossless files if available while still accepting lossy files.

 There are no default required conditions.
 The default preferred conditions are:
 ```